• Home

 I worried I was making a rash choice.
 That I would regret not sucking it up and pushing through at the end.
 I didn’t want to feel like I had sacrificed the look and feel I wanted when I was so close.

 But I do not.
-I know it was the right choice and that the warmth and character I’m after needs to come through in other ways.
-Like the decor and finishes that are selected.
-And this is very much a work in progress.
+I know it was the right choice and that the warmth and character I’m after needs to come through in other ways

 My favorite look is a mix of high and low and a mash-up of styles like traditional and modern.